 - a.
-How much does the academic community pay the five oligopoly publishers for publishing gold and hybrid OA articles? - b.
+How much has the academic community paid these publishers for publishing gold and hybrid OA articles over the 2015-2018 period? - b.
 Which journals obtain the largest amounts of total APCs? - c.
-How does the number of gold and hybrid articles and associated amount of APCs differ between countries and academic disciplines?
+How do the number of gold and hybrid articles and the associated amount of APCs differ between countries and academic disciplines?